 In cases of genuine financial difficulty, and in particular when a delegate has been severely affected by the Covid-19 pandemic, we will be happy to consider waiving the conference fee.
 If you feel this applies to you then please complete the form here by giving details of your circumstances and, if applicable, how you have been affected by the pandemic.
 Requests should reach us by 15 September 2021.

-Registration and payment can be completed through the registration form (to be available in August 2021).
+Registration and payment can be completed through the online registration form.

 A letter of invitation will be provided upon request to registrants who have completed their registration.

 Colleagues and students of Hong Kong Baptist University are free to join the conference as participants but registration is still required before the deadline.

 Call for papers: 1 February 2021

 Deadline for submission of proposals (extended): 30 June 2021

 Notification of acceptance/rejection: 30 July 2021

 Deadline for registration of presenters: 17 October 2021

 Deadline for registration of participants (revised): 1 December 2021